The Archive.

 l still have my drums....but now l am a promoter.

 A recording was made of Cream's set , which suffers from lack of bass and weak sounding vocals .
 The tape is around 40 mins .
 However, we were surprised at how good the sound is on this show, despite the sound flaws.
 Eric in particular is well in the fore , delivering a blistering Stepping Out , and overall the set is a very good one.
-If this is an audience tape , it is remarkably free of audience noise and is one of the better Cream recordings of this era ( if you don't mind having the vocals in the background. )
+This is remarkably free of audience noise and is one of the better Cream recordings of this era ( if you don't mind having the vocals in the background.

 Set List